Coronavirus latest: Entire European Union has COVID-19 | DW | 10.03.2020

 06:30 Cyprus confirmed its first cases of the COVID-19 (coronavirus SARS-CoV-2).
 The country was the last in the EU with no confirmed cases.
 A 64-year-old doctor who had recently returned from the UK was one of two individuals to test positive on the island.

 05:45 Austria "urgently advised" citizens to return home from Italy.
-Health authorities there announced a lockdown targeting the north of the country where the virus has hit hardest.
+Health authorities there announced a lockdown across the entire country, affecting around 60 million citizens.

 05:15 Chinese President Xi Jinping visited Wuhan, the epicenter of the outbreak, for the first time since the since the crisis erupted in January — a sign that Beijing believes its control measures are paying off.